Kevinpgalligan/KevingalWebsite/pages/blog/cl-livecoding.md

 	  (draw-boids boids)
 	  (update-positions boids))

-So far, these changes won't affect the boid behaviour, because the force implementations are stubbed.
-Let's circle back and implement `rule-1`, which can be summarised as "stay away from other boids".
+So far, these changes haven't affected the boid behaviour, so let's circle back and implement `rule-1`, which can be summarised as "stay away from other boids".
 When a boid is less than 10 pixels from another boid, we push them away from each other to avoid crowding.

     :::lisp hl_lines="2 3 4 5 6 7 8 9 10"
     (defun rule1 (boid boids)